connectivity.txt |

 Overview

 Complete pre-launch checklist for deploying Groq-powered applications to production.
 Covers API key security, model selection, rate limit planning, fallback strategies, and monitoring setup.
+Work top-to-bottom: each section is a gate that must be green before the go-live verification runs.

 Prerequisites